capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

     # ======================
     # This can be used to drop a more detailed server
     # definition into the server list.
 The second argument
-    # something that quacks like a hash can be used to set
+    # is something that quacks like a hash and can be used
-    # extended properties on the server.
+    # to set extended properties on the server.
     server 'example.com', roles: %w{web app}, my_property: :my_value

     # set :rails_env, :staging